Dejan Stanković: Style of play

-A talented player, A former defender, Stanković usually played as an attacking midfielder; however, he was a versatile and well-rounded player who was capable of operating in many different positions, and made a name for himself as a player who could also play out wide on the wings or track back in a defensive midfield role.
+A former defender, Stanković usually played as an attacking midfielder; however, he was a versatile player who was capable of operating in many different positions, making a name for himself as a player who could also play out wide on the wings or track back in a defensive midfield role.
 He was also capable of playing in the centre of the pitch in a box-to-box role.
-A tenacious and hard-working player, "Deki", as he is nicknamed, was best known for his efficient, accurate passing, versatility and creativity, as well as his ability to score goals, in particular from long distance, courtesy of his striking ability with his right foot; he was also effective in the air, and was capable making late runs into the box.
+"Deki" – as he is nicknamed– was best-known for his efficient, accurate passing, versatility and creativity, as well as his ability to score goals, in particular from long distance, courtesy of his striking ability with his right foot. he was also effective in the air, and was capable making late runs into the box.
 He was also known for his pace, skill, and influence on the pitch, as well as his composure.
 In his prime, he was considered to be one of the best players in European football.
 Despite his ability, however, he was occasionally criticised in the media for being inconsistent.